ralphwetzel/theonionpack/README.md

 ExitRelay 0
 ```

-> Please make yourself familiar with the official documentation at [torproject.org](www.torproject.org), especially the [Tor Manual](https://2019.www.torproject.org/docs/tor-manual.html.en), to understand the capabilities of a Tor Relay and the meaning of all the configuration parameters!
+> Please make yourself familiar with the official documentation at [torproject.org](www.torproject.org), especially the [Tor Manual](https://2019.www.torproject.org/docs/tor-manual.html.en), to understand the capabilities of a Tor relay and the power of all its configuration parameters!

 You may & should define further configuration parameters ... and if done, save the modified *torrc*.